Financial Indicators: Data from FTSE100, as well as oil prices and gold prices.

 Interest rates, mortgages and rents have risen

-The Bank of England has been raising interest rates to try and get the inflation rate back to its 2% target.
+The Bank of England increased interest rates to try and get the inflation rate back to its 2% target.
 Interest rates were raised at 14 consecutive policy meetings from 0.1% in December 2021 to 5.25% in August 2023.

-High rates have led to higher borrowing costs for households, notably mortgage interest rates which have risen sharply from the very low rates seen previously.
+High rates have led to higher borrowing costs for households, notably mortgage interest rates which rose sharply from the very low rates seen previously.
+Around 1.6 million households whose fixed rate mortgages end in 2024 face higher mortgage costs.
 Rental price growth has also been rising in recent years.

 Impact of high inflation on households

-According to a Office for National Statistics (ONS) survey from late August and early September, 51% of adults in Great Britain reported an increase in their cost of living compared to the previous month.
+According to an Office for National Statistics (ONS) survey from January and February 2024, 46% of adults in Great Britain reported an increase in their cost of living compared to the previous month.

 Low-income households are most affected by rising prices.
 ONS data shows that households with the lowest incomes experience a higher than average inflation rate, while the highest-income households experienced lower than average inflation.
 This disparity is due to low income households being more affected by high food and energy prices.